-So how do we make our concrete more bioreceptive?
-One thing you’ll need to know is, water is essential for the growth of mosses.
-At Respyre we’ve created a technique to capture and hold the right amount of water in our concrete.
-Also, by adding changes to the surface we are able to encourage the waterflow through the concrete.
-On top of this water optimization, we’ve also worked to create the perfect environment for our moss species to thrive in.
-By spreading our concrete mixture on the outside of a building and adding the proper moss species, it’s possible to create beautiful green facades throughout the cities.
+The most important feature of creating bioreceptive concrete is the ability to contain water within the concrete.
+At Respyre we’ve created a technique which enables us to capture and hold the correct amounts of water within our concrete.
+Also, by adding changes to the surface of the concrete, waterflow will be encouraged.
+On top of this, we’ve created the optimal environment for our moss species to thrive in.
+With these techniques it is possible to create beautiful green facades throughout the cities.

 You might think what is so special about moss that we want to spread it across our cities?
 Mosses have one feature that distinguishes them from other plant-like organisms; instead of having normal roots, they have rhizoids.
 With these they anchor themselves to concrete without having to pierce through it.
 Furthermore, mosses are great at converting CO2 into O2 and taking pollutants out of the air.
 This is the reason moss works so great with our bioreceptive concrete.